ashtonc/dotfiles/README.md

 - improve folder structure in home directory
 - better booksmarks management (keep in a git repo)
 - script emulating [cookie](https://github.com/bbugyi200/cookie) but with more custom templates like [this](https://www.reddit.com/r/devops/comments/ak73ar/i_wrote_a_bash_script_to_easily_make_bash_script/)
+- include more rules in the stylelintrc file